SoftHorizonSolutions/ttn-token/docs/ADMIN_DASHBOARD_REQUIREMENTS_FOR_DESIGNERS.md

           - Warning message about revocation consequences
           - Double confirmation requirement for revocation.
           - Success/failure notifications with returned amount

-     - **GET SCHEDULES FOR BENEFICIARY**: View function to get  all vesting schedules for a beneficiary.
-        - Parameters:
-          - `beneficiary` (address): Address to check schedules for
-          - Returns an array of schedule IDs associated with the beneficiary.

      - **GET SCHEDULE FOR SCHEDULE-ID**: View function to get details of a specific vesting schedule
         - Parameters: